The night of January 9th

 “Maybe the play won’t suck,” she said.
 “And I can use the money, even if it’s only Guild scale.”

 But it wasn’t really about money.
-How dare those two reach out to her, she thought.
-She was angry enough to throw away a couple hours of her life to teach the Goldhammers a painful lesson in good manners.
+How dare those two, reaching out to her?
+It made her so angry she was willing to spend a couple hours of her life to teach the Goldhammers a painful lesson in good manners.
 She would see the play, pay for her own drinks, pretend to be nice to them, and try not to talk through gritted teeth.
-She would raise their hopes, waste as much of their precious time as she could, make them wait while she pretended to decide whether to take the job, then turn them down and flick them away like dead flies off a windowsill.
+She would raise their hopes, make them wait while she pretended to decide whether to take the job, waste as much of their precious time as she could, then turn them down and flick them away like dead flies off a windowsill.